anthonyabhilashp/AiTeam/.github/instructions/Instructions.instructions.md

 Have detailed logs everywhere.

-Logs should be stored in /logs folder. with every run, delete old log file and create new one.
+Logs should be stored in logs folder. with every run, delete old log file and create new one.

 Check logs for any issues and fix them.